-Andrews University continues to provide an environment that nurtures excellence in pedagogy and research in a strong faith environment; and we will be known for this excellence.
+Andrews University continues to provide an environment that nurtures excellence in pedagogy and research in a strong faith environment.

 The Faculty Institute is an opportunity to engage the entire faculty in professional development around themes that are important to us as an academic community.
-Accordingly, this year’s Faculty Institute is centered on the integration of faith and learning, assessment, high tech teaching & learning, research, effective teaching and pedagogy, and wholeness and balanced.
-The theme for this year’s Faculty Institute is With All Your Heart, Soul and Mind and the Institute is another step on our continued journey toward excellence.
+Accordingly, this year’s Faculty Institute is centered on globalization within the context of the integration of faith and learning, assessment, high tech teaching & learning, research, effective teaching and pedagogy, and wholeness and balanced living.
+The theme for this year’s Faculty Institute is Globalization: Engaging in Global Thinking and Learning.
+The Institute is another step on our continued journey toward excellence.

 RSVP and Schedule